PhD Natural Health, LMSW-ACP

 Bertes Immune Blend contains antioxidants and vitamins for the immune system, including Vitamin C, Vitamin E, and B complex.
 It also has enzymes and acidolphilus, which is helpful for allergic conditions.

-Tasha’s Skin and Hair Support is an herbal tincture that is taken in the gum line, that contains nettles which helps to reduce itching and reduce inflammation.
+Tasha's Skin and Hair Support (no longer available, please use Animals’ Apawthecary Spring Tonic instead) is an herbal tincture that is taken in the gum line, that contains nettles which helps to reduce itching and reduce inflammation.

 Derma Dream Salve helps heal skin irritations and is healing to the skin.
 Another good topical is the Thayers Witch Hazel and Aloe.
 The witch hazel helps to kill bacteria and temporarily stop the itching.
 The Aloe vera is cooling to the skin and helps the skin to heal.

 For environmental allergies, bathing is important to wash the allergens from the skin.
 The Purepet Shampoo is oatmeal based, so it has a drying action to sooth the skin and contains herbs to help with healing.
 It is also helpful to rinse after bathing with a solution of half white vinegar and water.
 The vinegar helps kill yeast and make sure all shampoo residues are removed.

 When it comes to yeast problems, two good products are the HAC Yeast and Fungal (see Azmira Yeast & Fungal D-Tox), and the Tasha's Olive Leaf Extract.
 The Yeast and Fungal contains a blend of herbs to help fight stubborn yeast infections and is given a few drops daily, mixed with a small amount of food daily.
 The Olive Yeast Extract also helps fight yeast and bacteria when given orally.
 It can also be used as poultice on the skin to help with relief from rashes.